Modelling columnarity of pyramidal cells in the human cerebral cortex: A generalisation of the degenerate PLCPP

 In our search for a suitable model for the nucleolus locations, we considered many special cases of \eqref{e:strauss_like}.
 Table~\ref{t:z_models} summarises five selected models, where $b((x,y,z); r)$ is the ball with centre $(x,y,z)$ and radius $r$, and where $c((x,y,z); r, t)$ and $d((x,y,z); r, t)$ denote the cylinder and double cone, respectively, with centre of mass at $(x,y,z)$, height $2t$, base radius $r$, and extending in the $z$-direction.
 Note that in Table~\ref{t:z_models} we do not need to specify $B_k(\cdot; \theta_k)$ when $\gamma_k = 1$.
+For the final model 5, \eqref{e:strauss_like} becomes the conditional density